Subaru-PFS/ics_xcuActor/docs/source/BEE.rst

  2. check serial console.

+    On a linux host, connect with something like ``miniterm.py --cr socket://moxa-sp3:4001``.
+That would be for b3; adjust to taste.

     The last step of the BIOS work rebooted the BEE: you should see booting stuff in the miniterm.py session.
 Again, hold down F4 from power up to break into the BIOS.
 Do that now, and note the MAC address